-What can I do?
+What can I do to manage food intolerances?

-Allergy UK is able to help people with food intolerance by providing a telephone helpline on 01322 619898, online webchat and a forum.
-Factsheets on a wide range of foods and how they can cause reactions, leaflets explaining the difference between food allergy and food intolerance, and very importantly a food and symptoms diary which is a major tool in helping to identify the food trigger.
+Allergy UK is able to help people with food intolerance by providing a telephone helpline on 01322 619898, online webchat and a forum; factsheets on a wide range of foods and how they can cause reactions, leaflets explaining the difference between food allergy and food intolerance, and very importantly a food and symptoms diary which is a major tool in helping to identify the food trigger.

 See our resources section for useful books that can help you.